ofgarzon2662/OSC-APIGateway/docs/artifact-api.md

   ```
 - **Error Responses**:
   - 404: "Organization not found"
-  - 412: "Title is required"
-  - 412: "Description is required"
-  - 412: "Total length of keywords and links must not exceed 10"
+  - 412: "The title of the artifact is required and must be at least 3 characters long"
+  - 412: "The description must be at least 50 characters long"
+  - 412: "The keywords array can have at most 1000 characters in total"
+  - 412: "The links array can have at most 2000 characters in total"
+  - 412: "Each link in the links array must be a valid URL"
   - 412: "An artifact with this title already exists in this organization"
+  - 412: "Invalid submitter email provided"
+  - 412: "The organizationId provided is not valid"

 ### Update Artifact
 - **Method**: PUT